Sanglorian/orcus/Orcus Classes and Powers - current.md

 *Level 11:* Within 10 miles.
 *Level 21:* Within 100 miles.
 #### Shimmering Shield
-You have a +1 bonus to AC.
-If you have a spare hand (not carrying a shield, wielding a two-handed weapon, etc.) then it is a +3 bonus instead.
+If you have a spare hand (not carrying a shield, wielding a two-handed weapon, etc.), you receive a +2 shield bonus to AC.
 ### Talents
 Choose one at character creation.

-**Illusion Specialist:** Your secondary ability is Constitution.
+* **Illusion Specialist:** Your secondary ability is Constitution.
 You can use the *blurring sigil* power.

-**Rush Specialist:** Your secondary ability is Strength.
-You can use the *beacon sigil* power.
+* **Martyr Specialist:** Your secondary ability is Dexterity.
+You can use the *vortex sigil* power.

-**Punishment Specialist:** Your secondary ability is Charisma.
+* **Punishment Specialist:** Your secondary ability is Charisma.
 You can use the *fiery sigil* power.

-**Martyr Specialist:** Your secondary ability is Dexterity.
-You can use the *vortex sigil* power.
+* **Rush Specialist:** Your secondary ability is Strength.
+You can use the *beacon sigil* power.

 > #### Beacon Sigil
 > **At-Will** **Immediate (React) Action**